curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Words.
 Those dirty brain-suckers are alive.
+Words are living creatures!
 Each word sucks out “to be”, injects the itchy “think”.
-Ancient, world-devouring words.
-A common word has its suckers on billions of brains.
-They can’t even move, they’re so full of our lifeblood.
-Each one started off small, like a picture.
+A common word has its suckers on billions of brains, so full of our lifeblood they can barely move.
+It wasn't always that way.
+Words used to be small.
+Even the ancient, world-devouring words started off like a picture.

 A picture competes with thousands of words, but word-play is for fun, words don’t really care.
 Whether they win or they lose, the word still survives.
-Each one has lived many trillions of lives.
+Each one has lived inside trillions of lives.

 Our word-infested brains.
 Heavy is the head that wears a language.
 Ninety-nine hundred-odd words in your brain,